UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsubsection{Thunderstrike - Hooking via OPROM}

-\textbf{Execution of the Attack:} This attack, inspired by Thunderstrike \cite{Thunderstrike}, uses a malicious option ROM (OPROM) embedded in a PCI device to hook the \texttt{ProcessFirmwareVolume} function pointer in the DXE Services Table.
+\mbox{}\\ \mbox{}\\ \textbf{Execution of the Attack:} This attack, inspired by Thunderstrike \cite{Thunderstrike}, uses a malicious OPROM embedded in a PCI device to hook the \texttt{ProcessFirmwareVolume} function pointer in the DXE Services Table.
 During the DXE phase, the PCI Bus DXE driver loads the OPROM, which redirects the \texttt{ProcessFirmwareVolume} pointer to malicious code within the OPROM.
 The attack temporarily elevates the TPL to prevent concurrent access during the modification, ensuring that the hook is applied stealthily.
 To avoid detection, the CRC32 checksum of the DXE Services Table is recalculated after the pointer modification, maintaining the appearance of integrity.

-\textbf{Detecting the Attack:} Our detection module detected the pointer redirection to an unexpected memory region within the malicious OPROM.
+\textbf{Detection of the Attack:} Our detection module detected the pointer redirection to an unexpected memory region within the malicious OPROM.
 The output of the detection module is presented in \autoref{fig:opromDetection}.
 By comparing the modified pointer against the GUID-defined memory regions of legitimate drivers, the anomaly was flagged.